-This was originally written for the Spencer Daily Reporter to be published on Friday, November 25.
+This was originally written for the Spencer Daily Reporter in their Friday, November 25, 2016 edition.

 Are you a good listener?
 Think of a recent conversation that had some substance to it.
 Did you interrupt the other person?
 Were you preoccupied with waiting for them to finish so you could say what you wanted to say?
 Then you probably have some work to do on your listening skills.
 If you focused on them and asked questions to help them express their ideas, you are probably a good listener.